DAChenScratch/Starter-Battlesnake-Cpp-with-replit/README.md

 NOTICE: If you are reading this on replit, ignore all the br
 <br>
 NOTICE: The request body is in string format.
-If you want a functioning std::map, go to: https://github.com/RyanFleck/cpp-snek for an awesome c++ battlesnake!
+If you want a functioning std::map, go to: https://github.com/RyanFleck/cpp-snek for an awesome c++ battlesnake! (actually, RyanFleck used my original c++ starter snake template)

 # Starter-Battlesnake-C++
 A c++ battlesnake that can be deployed on Repl.it